 On the inside, the profile of a bank employee is also evolving.
 As banks begin to look increasingly like technology companies in order to keep pace and compete with competitors, banks will also need to rethink their talent needs and prioritize digital-forward talent like technologists, data engineers, and non-traditional hires.

 An often-underestimated tool for banks to leverage in their digital journey?
-Moving to a truly digital operating model.
+Moving to a truly digital banking operating model.
 In our view, a digital operating model succeeds by keeping the client at the center of everything the bank does by creating capacity to focus and invest in those clients, when they need it.

 Data lives at the core of a digital op model—flowing throughout the value chain so leaders can gain and use insight to improve operations, create a scalable digital foundation, better deploy human capital, enhance client experience, and accelerate growth.